metaplex-foundation/developer-hub/src/pages/core/guides/anchor/how-to-create-a-core-nft-asset.md

 In this function, the accounts defined in the `CreateAsset` struct are accessed using `ctx.accounts`.
 Before passing these accounts to the `CreateV2CpiBuilder` program instruction, they need to be converted to their raw data form using the `.to_account_info()` method.
 This conversion is necessary because the builder requires the accounts in this format to interact correctly with the Solana runtime.

 Some of the accounts in the `CreateAsset` struct are `optional`, meaning their value could be either `Some(account)` or `None`.
-To handle these optional accounts before passing them to the builder, we use a match statement that allows us to check if an account is present (Some) or absent (None) and based on this check, we bind the account as `Some(account.to_account_info())` if it exists, or as `None` if it doesn't like this:
+To handle these optional accounts before passing them to the builder, we use a match statement that allows us to check if an account is present (Some) or absent (None) and based on this check, we bind the account as `Some(account.to_account_info())` if it exists, or as `None` if it doesn't.
+Like this:

 ```rust
 let collection = match &ctx.accounts.collection {